ekeilty17/ekeilty17.github.io/_posts/trigonometry-series/2022-08-02-intuition-of-trig-functions.md

 ## The Etymology of Sine

 The English word "sine" originates from Hindu works which used the Sanskrit word _jya-ardha_ meaning "half chord".
 This was often shortened to _jya_ or _jiva_.
 Later, the Arabs translated the word phonetically as _jiba_, which is meaningless in Arabic.
-Since, the Arabic language use accents instead of characters to represent vowels, over time the consonants _jb_ were mistakened for the word _jaib_, meaning bosom or breast.
-When Arabic works were eventaully translated into Latin, _jaib_ was translated into the equivalent Latin word _sinus_.
+Since, the Arabic language uses accents instead of characters to represent vowels, over time the consonants _jb_ were mistaken for the word _jaib_, meaning bosom or breast.
+When Arabic works were eventually translated into Latin, _jaib_ was translated into the equivalent Latin word _sinus_.
 Finally, this Latin word was anglicized into the word _sine_, which we now use in English.

 <br>